Viewing posts for the category SED

 The issue is: temperature sensors measure the temperature of the sensor, whereas what we want is the temperature of something else: air, fluid, or some solid object we're trying to control.
 So the problem is to get the sensor temperature to track the temperature we actually care about.
 IC sensors are especially bad, because they have stout leads made of copper (400 W/m/K thermal conductivity) and small packages made of plastic (0.1 W/m/K).
 Thus they basically measure the temperature of their leads, and are horrible at measuring air temperature, for instance.

-National Semiconductor used to put out a Temperature Measurements Handbook, but since TI bought them, it seems to have disappeared from the web, but here's the 2007 edition.
+National Semiconductor used to put out a very useful Temperature Measurements Handbook.
+Since TI bought them, it seems to have disappeared from the web, so here's the 2007 edition.
 Not much has changed about the properties of plastic and metal since then, so it's still very current.

 Decap picture of a Terabeam CD3109 APD/TIA module, taken with a lens glued to a cell